statamic/v2-docs/content/collections/docs/theming.md

 ### Rendering That Template {#placing-page-content}

-Now can put the `{{ template_content }}` tag anywhere in your Layout and Statamic will replace it with your template injected full of your current page’s data.
+Now you can put the `{{ template_content }}` tag anywhere in your Layout and Statamic will replace it with your template injected full of your current page’s data.
 A simple example might look like this:

 ```
 <!doctype html>